SeanKilleen/seankilleen.github.io/_posts/2020-02-01-ntlm-pass-through-authentication-with-chromedriver.md

 The key is to add the following to your registry, to ensure you're enabling the desired auth schemes for the desired domains.

+An example `.reg` file is below that you can modify to use.
+After running applying these settings to our build agents, the problems were resolved.

 ```
 Windows Registry Editor Version 5.00